bata24/gef/docs/FAQ.md

 # About GEF settings

 ## I prefer the AT&T style.
-Please specify each time using the `set disassembly-flavor att` command.
+You can set the AT&T style for each session using the `set disassembly-flavor att` command.

 Or, since the `set disassembly-flavor intel` command is executed in the main function of GEF, it may be a good idea to comment it out.
-However, since GEF does not take AT&T syntax parsing into consideration, so some commands may do not work fine.
+However, as GEF is not optimized for AT&T syntax parsing, some commands may not function correctly.
 If you find a case where it doesn't work, please report it on the issue page.

 ## I don't like the color scheme.
 Customize it using the `theme` command, then `gef save`.
-The config is saved to `~/.gef.rc`.
+This will save the configuration to `~/.gef.rc`.

 Another option is to disable colors.
 Try `gef config gef.disable_color True`.

 ## I don't want to add `-n` to every command to disable pager.
-Try `gef config gef.always_no_pager True` then `gef save`.
+To permanently disable the pager, use the command `gef config gef.always_no_pager True` followed by `gef save`.

 # About commands